Summer Reading Program 2020

 The English Department put together this handy guide for you.
 Click here to view it.
 We’ve also included a list of common literary devices.
 These terms constitute the language of literature.
 When we talk about books, we use these words.

 Where do I get a copy of the book?

 The Summer Reading Program books will be included on the list of required textbooks for 2020-21.
 You can purchase any version of the book (print or electronic, used or new) from the seller of your choice.
 You can also find all of these titles in print, e-book and audio-book formats in Marian’s library or at your local public library.

 How can I use social media to tell my friends about this?

 Please use #MarianReads this summer across all platforms.
 Post pictures, ask questions, make comments about your book.
 There’s something wonderful about reading the same book as your friends and then getting together to talk about it.
-Don’t wait until August to have those conversations!
+Don’t wait until this fall to have those conversations!